Jackass: The Game

 Jackass: The Game is a 2007 party video game based on the MTV reality stunt show of the same name.
 It was developed by Sidhe for the PlayStation 2 and PlayStation Portable, while the Nintendo DS version was developed by Sensory Sweep Studios.
 The game was published by Red Mile Entertainment.

-All of the Jackass cast (excluding Bam Margera, who did not appear in the game due to contractual commitments with Activision) and crew provided their own voices and supply their likenesses for the game.
-The game uses motion capture to replicate the cast's movements.
-However, Ryan Dunn did not participate in the filming of the motion capture due to him being diagnosed with depression because of a blood clot that he had since the end of filming Jackass Number Two.
-He does, however, voice his in-game character.
-Johnny Knoxville and other members of the Jackass team also provided stunt ideas to the developers based on unused stunts from the show.

 Plot

-After Jeff Tremaine accidentally 'injures his vagina' and is hospitalized, the crew calls upon the player to step up and fill the role as director of Jackass.
+After Jeff Tremaine accidentally "injures his vagina" and is hospitalized, the crew calls upon the player to step up and fill the role as director of Jackass.
 The player's goal is to collect the best footage from up to 36 different stunts throughout the game to create an all-new season of Jackass for MTV.
 All stunts have a minimum requirement for content before MTV will approve an episode for broadcast.
 These requirements are broken up into specific objectives for each stunt.
 The new season requires seven episodes of Jackass footage.

 Gameplay

 It was stated that the video game would consist of a set of 40 minigames that closely follow aspects of both the series and the movies.
 Wee Man has his own set of minigames in the video game.
 It is stated on the official game website that the DS version has an open environment with which players interact to pull off stunts.

 Jackass: The Game offers two gameplay modes: